• Join the Club!

 Turkey and Pepper Lettuce Wraps

-These Turkey and Pepper Lettuce Wraps come together easily on the stovetop, are freezer friendly, and taste delicious, making for a refreshing summer time meal.
+These Turkey Lettuce Wraps come together easily on the stovetop, are freezer friendly, and taste delicious, making for a refreshing yet filling meal anytime.

 Course: Main Course